 Under the new immigration system, a person must apply for and successfully obtain a visa before coming to work in the UK.
 It is a criminal offence to work illegally and facilitate illegal work.
 You can check a person’s “Right to Work” in the UK in the same way as you currently do until 30 June 2021.
 Until this date job applicants can prove their right to work in the following ways:– EU, EEA or Swiss citizens can use their passport or national identity card; – non-EU, EEA or Swiss citizen family members can use an immigration status document listed in the right to work checks employer guide; – EU, EEA and Swiss citizens and their family members can use their online right to work checking service; If an applicant uses the online checking service this will generate a share code.
 You must then use the employers’ online service to check their right to work using this share code.
 You have a duty not to discriminate against EU, EEA or Swiss citizens.
 Irish citizens will continue to prove their right to work in the UK as they do now.

 A person specification or job description should only include the core details of the position being advertised.
 Anything relating to permission to work in the UK or visa requirements are generally a HR matter and would likely be included as a condition as part of the selection process.
 The time it takes to secure a candidate who needs a visa will depend on whether the company recruiting is already a sponsored employer.
-It can take up to 12 weeks to obtain a sponsor licence and several weeks to organise a visa.
-An employer must demonstrate that they have not been able to identify a ‘settled worker’ for the role.
+It normally takes 8 weeks (or 10 days using the priority service) to obtain a sponsor licence and several weeks to organise a visa.